bigwiv/Biopython-cn/en/chr05.rst

     >>> print(sum(len(r) for r in SeqIO.parse("ls_orchid.gbk", "gb")))
     67518

-Here we use a file handle instead, using the ``with`` statement (Python 2.5 or later) to close the handle automatically:
+Here we use a file handle instead, using the ``with`` statement to close the handle automatically:

 .. code:: python